Partner Activities & Resources

 <Insert Organization Name> is a Proud Partner in U.S. National Health IT Week

-This October 8-12, <Insert Organization Name> — is a Proud Partner of U.S. National Health IT Week.
-U.S. National Health IT Week is a nationwide awareness week focused on catalyzing actionable change within the U.S. health system through the application of information and technology.
+This September 23-27, <Insert Organization Name> — is a Proud Partner of U.S. National Health IT Week.
+U.S. National Health IT Week is a nationwide action week focused on supporting healthy communities across the U.S. through the application of information and technology.

 Comprehensive health care reform is not possible without system-wide adoption of health information technology, which improves the quality of healthcare delivery, increases patient safety, decreases medical errors, and strengthens the interaction between patients and healthcare providers.